Site icon QSSV.net

 Just in recently, Altria (a Philip Morris subsidiary) might be making plans to acquire a significant stake in JUUL Labs, according to the Wall Street Journal.
 The Journal also states that no deal is imminent yet as neither organizations have released any official statements yet.
 It is unsure if the two companies are already working together in the past, as conspiracy theorist claims, and this whole stake buying process is just to make it official.

-Since the rise of vaping in around 2011, many major tobacco companies have made efforts to compete in the vaping market, with almost all tobacco firms controlling or owning a company or two themselves.
-The whole deal might not take place at all, or will be several weeks away, however, neither JUUL nor had denied the allegations, which means that this might be true.
+Since the rise of in around 2011, many major companies have made efforts to compete in the market, with almost all tobacco firms controlling or owning a vape company or two themselves.
+The whole deal might not take place at all, or will be several weeks away, however, neither JUUL nor Altria had denied the allegations, which means that this might be true.

 Similar Posts: